crossoverJie/feign-plus/README.md

 }
 ```

-Now we can use it as we normally use Spring.
+Now we can use it as we normally use `Spring`.

 ```java
     @Autowired